This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What is a good blend of herbs?

-A good herb blend combines rosemary, thyme, and oregano for a bold, earthy flavor.
+A great herb blend combines rosemary, thyme, and parsley for a savory, earthy balance.

 Conclusion